wottpal/azero.domains/README.md

 - How to write smart contracts with Ink! in Rust

 ## What's next for Azero Domains

+After the successfull testnet deplyoment during the hackathon, we are awaiting the samrt contract mainnet deployment by the Aleph Zero team to ship azero.domains on to mainnet with.

 - integrating the following features:
 - marketplace?